PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But there's so many of them... did you know there would be so many?"

 "What, you thought this was going to be easy?
-It told you we were probably going to killed.
+I told you we were probably going to killed.
 So quit your whining.
 Let's go back the way we came."

 "We should go home," said Relan.

-"Enn-henh," said Boltac, "What happened to the brave adventurer?"
+"What happened to the brave adventurer?" asked Boltac.

 "I can't kill so many.
-I, I, I, I…"d
+I, I, I, I…"

 "C'mere for a minute."

 "Go back?
-But what if we run into some of those things?"
+But what if we run into some of those things?" said Relan, fear freezing him on the spot.

 "Orcs?"